How to deliver on social media during Veganuary

 Creative social media profiling

-When working in-house, it can be easy to think just about a brand’s social media platforms as those are the accounts that consumers are following.
+When working in-house, it can be easy to think only about a brand’s social media platforms, as those are the accounts that consumers are following.
 But what about the personal social media profiles of those senior figures at your company?

-If you would like to find out more about how our specialist social media team could help deliver results for your vegan brand, get in touch with us today.
+If you’d like to find out more about how our specialist social media team could help deliver results for your vegan brand, get in touch with us today.

 Get in touch with the team